Wilderness Wall Tent - Tent Only

 WILDERNESS WALL TENT STANDARD FEATURES

-are $200 worth of options on some other tent companies.
+$200 worth of free options for some other tent companies.

-- FREE BACK DOOR OR BACK WINDOW.
-No other tent company offers a free back door or back window - your choice.
+FREE BACK DOOR OR BACK WINDOW.
+Free back door or back window - your choice.
 A $50 free feature.

 FREE REINFORCED EAVE WITH WEBBING ENTIRE LENGTH OF EAVE.
 Much stronger than eaves with no reinforcement.